thenewdarling/CurseOfStrahd/Session Recaps/2021-12-11 Session 11 - Begin Day 10.md

 [[Jeremiah]] leafs through it: "We should collect some blood for this..."
 [[Arlo]] lifts the arm he cut off the pyromancer in a salute: "Way ahead of you."

 They open the box.
 Within the Ethereal Plane, the unconscious [[Varian]] sees a blinding light.
-Within the box are the bones of St. Andreal.
+Within the box are the bones of [[Saint Andreal]].

 With [[Varian]] on [[Arlo]]'s back, they escape with their quarry.